mgaman/TFL-tube-arrivals-board-ESP32-TFT-Arduino/README.md

 ### Process.cpp
 The incoming data has 4 characteristics of interest, Destination, towards, Time of Arrival (expressed in seconds) and Platform Number.
 Becauses of the limitations of the display device one has to select which data that can be shown.
 One line on screen has space for about 25 characters so I display platform number, destination and time to arrival (in minutes).
-JSON does not lend itself to sorting so my solution is to make and array of *List*.
+JSON does not lend itself to sorting so my solution is to make an array of *List*.
 Each list contains instances of the *Item* class for a single platform.
 Each list is then sorted by *TimeToStation* and fed to the, final, display stage.
 ### Display.cpp
 Display takes the top number of items in the list and sends them to the display device.
 Some compromises are in order.
 A line formatted as Platform Number, Destination and Arrival Time (in minutes) only has about 20 characters to show the Destination.
 Many destinations in the incoming data are much more verbose e.g. on the Elizabeth Line Heathrow Terminal 4 is shown as <b>Heathrow Terminal 4 Underground Station</b>.
 By using a substition table I replace that with <b>Heathrow T4</b>